rayen-feb/Audit_Master/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&size=25&pause=1000&color=F71E1E&background=9B460900&center=true&random=false&width=435&lines=Audit+Master+;A+financial+audit+software;+programmed+with+C%2B%2B+" alt="Typing SVG" /></a>

 #  what's Audit Master ⚡
 A financial audit software programmed with C++ and Qt could be a powerful tool for businesses.
 This software would be designed to streamline and automate the process of financial auditing.
-It would provide features for planning, executing, and managing audits, as well as analyzing and reporting on audit results.
+It would provide features for planning, executing, and managing audits, as well as analyzing and reporting on audit results.(it s an ESPRIT project)

 ## Company Management 🏢